-People with low science capital are more likely to find science museums intimidating or not relevant to them, but even people with higher science capital can feel out of their comfort zone in museums.
+People with lower science capital are more likely to find that science museums, or other places where science is presented and discussed, are not a place where they want to spend their time, they can feel intimidating or not relevant to them.
+But even people with higher science capital can feel out of their comfort zone in museums.
 We need to address visitors’ fears of feeling out of place because they don’t know what they can do or who can take part.

 We want people to feel welcome and comfortable when they visit us.
 It’s equally important for visitors to have a sense of ownership over their visit and feel able to get involved with the experiences we offer.
 Our science engagement reflection tool has encouraged us to view our offer from the perspective of different visitors and ensure that everyone is welcomed and supported.

 People can find museums and especially object-rich exhibitions disorientating.
 Feeling unclear about where to start, what to do or how to behave reinforces the perception that ‘museums aren’t for me’.
 Helping visitors understand the ‘rules of the game’ allows them to navigate museum experiences with greater confidence.
 For example, at York Art Gallery it’s clear what you can touch:

 But what about when we need to discourage visitors from doing something?
 No photos, don’t touch, keep off the grass: it can be hard for visitors to feel welcome when we’re unconsciously telling them off.
 How can we ask visitors not to do something without sounding stuffy?
 Although we’d like to add the word ‘please’, we think this sign at the Science Museum sets a good tone: